 Video: 'Terrible Ted' Lindsay took on all comers for Detroit

-1970: Bobby Orr has a second-period assist in the Boston Bruins' final game of the season, a 3-1 home win against the Toronto Maple Leafs, to become the first defenseman to lead the NHL in scoring.
+1970: Bobby Orr has a second-period assist in the Boston Bruins' final game of the season, a 3-1 win against the Toronto Maple Leafs at Boston Garden, to become the first defenseman to lead the NHL in scoring.
 Orr finishes with 120 points (33 goals, 87 assists) in 76 games.

 1991: Rookie Jaromir Jagr scores at 8:52 of overtime to give the Pittsburgh Penguins a 5-4 win against the New Jersey Devils in Game 2 of the Patrick Division Semifinals.
-It is Jagr's first of 78 playoff goals.
+It is the first of Jagr's 78 playoff goals.